Top 20 Places Not to Miss When Visiting Italy

 There’s so much to see in Rome that wandering the city’s fantastic old centre can yield a surprise at every turn, whether it’s an ancient statue or a marvellous Baroque fountain.

-From Rome’s best preserved pagan temple-turned-church, the Pantheon to the best display of Baroque art at Piazza Navona.
+The Eternal City’s main attractions are in the heart of the centro storico.
+From Rome’s best-preserved pagan temple-turned-church, the Pantheon to the best display of Baroque art at Piazza Navona.

 02 – DUOMO DI MILANO

-It is the largest Gothic cathedral and the second largest Catholic cathedral in the world.
+It is the largest Gothic cathedral and the second-largest Catholic cathedral in the world.

 The Duomo was recently under major renovations and cleaning for several years, obscuring the west front with scaffolding.
-Works were finally completed in 2009, revealing the newly-cleaned facade in all its glory.
+Works were finally completed in 2009, revealing the newly cleaned facade in all its glory.

 03 – PIAZZA SAN MARCO – VENICE